SJ-IMTP test

 Firstly, the Static SJ refers to the Static Squat Jump, and the IMTP is the abbreviation for the Isometric Mid-Thigh Pull.
 The Static SJ is a dynamic ballistic exercise, whilst the IMTP is an isometric exercise.
 Using both of these tests and comparing the results, the practitioner is able to identify the athlete’s strengths and weaknesses when it comes to producing force.

-It is important to understand that whenever fitness testing is performed, it must be done so in a consistent environment (e.g. facility) that it is protected from varying weather types, and with a dependable surface that is not affected by wet or slippery conditions.
+It is important to understand that whenever fitness testing is performed, it must be done so in a consistent environment (e.g. facility) that is protected from varying weather, and with a dependable surface that is not affected by wet or slippery conditions.
 If the environment is not consistent, the reliability of repeated tests at later dates can be substantially hindered and result in worthless data.

 Required Equipment